 - Must always act in the best interests of the child. - Have a responsibility to provide a safe environment in which children can learn. - Must be familiar with the policies and procedures within our school which support safeguarding. - Should be aware of the indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
 This information is provided through regular training and updates.
-Definitions and indicators are set out in Appendix 1 and 2. - Must know what to do if a child tells them that they are being abused or neglected (see section 3). - Must follow the procedures set out in section 3 when they have a concern about a child. - Should have an awareness and understanding of the provisions in place for online filtering and monitoring of the school's IT system and devices, and know how to report concerns when identified. - Should understand information sharing and confidentiality, only involving those who need to be involved. - Should be aware of the local early help process, understand their role in it, and be prepared to identify children who may benefit from early help. - Should be aware of the process of making referrals to Local Authority Children's Social Care and understand the role they make be expected to play in any assessment. - Should be prepared to refer concerns to Local Authority Children's Social Care. - Should maintain an attitude of 'it could happen here' where safeguarding is concerned.
+Definitions and indicators are set out in Appendix 1 and 2. - Must know what to do if a child tells them that they are being abused or neglected (see section 3). - Must follow the procedures set out in section 3 when they have a concern about a child. - Should understand information sharing and confidentiality, only involving those who need to be involved. - Should have an awareness and understanding of the provisions in place for online filtering and monitoring of the school's IT system and devices, and now how to report concerns when identified. - Should be aware of the local early help process, understand their role in it, and be prepared to identify children who may benefit from early help. - Should be aware of the process of making referrals to Local Authority Children's Social Care and understand the role they make be expected to play in any assessment. - Should be prepared to refer concerns to Local Authority Children's Social Care. - Should maintain an attitude of 'it could happen here' where safeguarding is concerned.